-As a full-time Lab Manager, Jenny supervises Research Assistants and oversees the day-to-day operations of the lab.
-She coordinates the lab’s research projects on race, culture, and social class, as well as school interventions around Seattle.
-Jenny earned her B.A. in Psychology and Global Health, Culture, and Society (GHCS) from Emory University in 2016.
-She is interested in how birth order influences identity and motivation.
+As the Senior Lab Manager, Jenny supervises Research Assistants and oversees the day-to-day operations of the lab.
+She coordinates the lab’s research projects on race, culture, and social class differences, as well as school interventions around Seattle.
+Jenny earned her B.A. in Psychology with a minor in Global Health, Culture, and Society (GHCS) from Emory University in 2016.
+She studies family as a social institution and is interested in the perception that you are the “chosen one” in your family, that all resources are invested in you and how this perception drives challenge-seeking behaviors.
 In her free time, Jenny likes to take long walks, listen to Roman History podcasts, and study Korean.

 Contact Jenny, firstname.lastname@example.org

 Hannah Ramil is the Junior Lab Manager who assists Jenny Yang and the RAs with various tasks in the lab, including data collection and planning undergraduate lab meetings.
 She graduated with her B.S. in Psychology from Florida State University with minors in Philosophy and Sociology.
 Her past research has focused on the cross-cultural differences in moral dilemma judgments.
 However, her broader interests include morality, self-control, motivation, person-perception, and intergroup processes through the lens of culture.
 She believes that the study of psychology, whether through a person-centered or cultural approach, can help solve social inequalities.
 In her free time, she likes to listen to podcasts like The Hidden Brain and TED Radio Hour.
 She enjoys the sweet, soothing sound of Frank Ocean, drinking coffee, and collecting books she thinks she has time for, but really doesn’t.